 The Perkins Loan is a federal loan administered by the College.
 It is in the student’s name and it must be repaid.
 Eligibility is determined by the results of the FAFSA.
 This loan is a needs-based loan and has a fixed interest rate of 5%.
 Interest does not accrue and repayment does not begin until nine months after you have graduated, dropped below half-time status, or withdrawn from the college.
-The funds range from $500 - $5000 per year.
+The funds range from $500 - $5000 per year based on your Cost of Attendance and availability of funds.
+If you are enrolled less than half-time, your award may be reduced or cancelled.
 If you are awarded and you accept a Perkins Loan you must complete an electronic master promissory note (e-MPN), which you will find on the Student Loan Service Center web site at http://slsc.albany.edu.

 Federal Direct Stafford Loan